-The country’s economy is heavily dependent on oil and gas revenues, and its maritime and technologically advanced petroleum-services industries.
-Many in Norway are concerned about the risks posed by an excessive dependence on the petroleum sector, and in recent years greater emphasis has been placed on developing and maintaining adaptability.
-In 2017, the government, together with the managers of the country’s oil fund, Norges Bank Investment Management (NBIS, an arm of the Norwegian central bank), decided to divest from investments in petroleum-related industries.
+The country’s economy is heavily dependent on oil and gas revenues, and its maritime and technologically advanced petroleum-service industries.
+Many in Norway are concerned about the risks posed by an excessive dependence on the petroleum sector, and greater emphasis has been placed on developing and maintaining adaptability in recent years.

 Since 2014, the drop in oil prices has had a significant impact on the economy, exposing its vulnerability.
 Unemployment is rising due to reduced investment and increased economic uncertainty.
-Governance is responding to changing economic circumstances, and there is a greater awareness of the need to diversify the economy and reduce its dependence on petroleum.
+Governance is responding to changing economic circumstances, and there is greater awareness of the need to diversify the economy and reduce dependence on petroleum.
 It remains to be seen how successful these efforts will be.
-For now, the country’s economic base remains strong but weakened and the country’s currency has depreciated.
-Public finances have tightened, but there is still a conspicuous continuity in economic policy, which includes relatively high levels of public spending, taxes and welfare services.
+For now, the country’s economic base remains strong but weakened, while the country’s currency has depreciated.
+Public finances have tightened.
+Though there remains a conspicuous continuity in economic policy, which includes relatively high public spending, tax rates and welfare service provision.
 There has been no shift toward austerity in economic policy.